 Soon after their separation, Brad Pitt began dating Angelina Jolie, with the actress later revealing that the two developed feelings for each other on the set of Mr. and Mrs. Smith.
 In May 2006, the couple had a baby girl, Shiloh Nouvel Jolie-Pitt.
 In July 2008, Pitt and Jolie had twins: a boy, Knox Leon, and a girl, Vivienne Marcheline.
 They also have three adopted children: Maddox, Pax Thien and Zahara.

 The couple became engaged in 2012 and tied the knot in a private ceremony on August 23, 2014, in France.
-In September 2016, Jolie filed for divorce from Pitt, requesting sole physical custody of their six children.
+However, Jolie filed for divorce in September 2016, requesting sole physical custody of their six children.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!